jailad/Self-Driving-Cars-Term1-Project4/writeup.md

 ### - Rejecting spurious fitting.<a name="epl1"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L927-L940), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L874-L887)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L922-L937)
 * Description: Here, I kept a track of recent valid frame(s) and use a mean of these value(s) to determine if the current bottom most intersection point for the left lane and the right lane make(s) sense.
 If it does not make sense, then we use a mean of historical value(s).
 If it makes sense, then we pop the oldest entry, and update the history with this latest valid value.

 ### - Smoothing transitions.<a name="epl2"></a>

-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L813-L844), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L934), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L940).
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L875-L892), and [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L894-L920).
 * Description: If we decide that the current detected fit make(s) sense, then we add it to the recent valid history, and then we generate a mean of the recent valid values.
 This allows the transitions to be smooth, and not 'jumpy'.

+<BR><BR>
+---

+## Analyzing trend of fits for project video <a name="an"></a> :

+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L1044-L1211).
+* Description: In this section, I analyzed the various fit parameters to assess the trend of left fit coefficients and right fit coefficients as generated by the pipeline for the project video.
+This was used to tune the logic for validating and smoothing lane detections.

+<BR><BR>
 ---

 ## Future work <a name="fw"></a> :